Sharing is caring!

 The only drawback from Hotel Not Hotel was the location.
 It wasn’t in the most “prime” place for walking to the tourist activities.
 It takes about 20-25 minutes to walk into town, and if you have a bicycle, it’s even quicker.
 But, it rained almost the entire 48 hours we were in Amsterdam, so we didn’t want to walk or bike the distance.
 We ended up calling Uber most of the time, which does exist in Amsterdam, but I would NOT recommend it (see more on that below).

 If I were going back to Amsterdam, I would choose to stay in a more central location.
-I drew a circle on this map to show where most of the “tourist things” are and I would recommend staying in that area so you are walking distance to most of the things you want to do.
+For more information about the various neighborhoods, I recommend Nomadic Matt’s article.
+I also took the liberty to draw a circle on this map to show where most of the “tourist things” are.
+I would recommend staying in that area so you are walking distance to most of the things you want to do.
 The rooms in this area are a bit pricier, but I think the convenience factor is worth it in this case.

 This eco-friendly chain offers a few good locations in Amsterdam.
 They have positive ratings and offer a fair price.
 I think the one at the tire station looks really cool.
 Expect to pay ~$100/night.